Xena: Popular culture

 Xena: Warrior Princess has been referred to as a pop cultural phenomenon, sex symbol, and feminist and lesbian/bisexual icon.
-The television series, which employed pop culture references as a frequent humorous device, has itself become a frequent pop culture reference in video games, comics and television shows, and has been frequently parodied and spoofed.
+The television series, which employed pop culture references as a humorous device, has itself become a pop culture reference in video games, comics and television shows, and has been frequently parodied and spoofed.

 Xena has been credited by many, including Buffy the Vampire Slayer creator Joss Whedon, with blazing the trail for a new generation of female action heroes such as Buffy, Max of Dark Angel, Sydney Bristow of Alias, and Beatrix Kiddo a.k.a. the Bride in Quentin Tarantino's Kill Bill.
 The director Quentin Tarantino is also a fan of Xena.
 After serving as Lucy Lawless' stunt double on Xena, stunt woman Zoë E. Bell was recruited to be Uma Thurman's stunt double in Tarantino's Kill Bill.
-By helping to pave the way for female action heroes in television and film, "Xena" also strengthened the stunt woman profession.
+By helping to pave the way for female action heroes in television and film, Xena also strengthened the stunt woman profession.

-David Eick, one of the co-developers of the Xena series, was also the executive producer of Battlestar Galactica, which also features strong female characters, and Lucy Lawless in a recurring role.
+David Eick, one of the co-developers of Xena, was the executive producer of Battlestar Galactica, which also features strong female characters and Lucy Lawless in a recurring role.